Falling Man (novel)

-Falling Man is a novel by Don DeLillo, published May 15, 2007.
+Falling Man is a novel by American writer Don DeLillo, published May 15, 2007.
 An excerpt from the novel appeared in short story form as "Still Life" in the April 9, 2007, issue of The New Yorker magazine.

 Falling Man concerns a survivor of the 9/11 attacks and the effect his experiences on that day have on his life thereafter.

 Themes

-Like DeLillo's previous works, this novel is thematically concerned with the symbolic nature of terrorist violence portrayed through the mass media.
-In addition, Delillo's narrative examines the possibilities of reinventing individual identity as well as the tendency of individuals to construct their identities through a group mentality.
+Like DeLillo's previous works, the novel is thematically concerned with the symbolic nature of terrorist violence portrayed through the mass media.
+In addition, DeLillo's narrative examines the possibilities of reinventing individual identity as well as the tendency of individuals to construct their identities through a group mentality.
 The Falling Man himself is symbolic of "the hubris of trying to make art out of horror."